CleverDynamics/CleverMESSamples/README.md

 MESScanProdOrderOp.al/ProdScanOnBeforeHandleActivity() is a subscriber to 'OnBeforeHandleActivity2' in MES Management.
 This takes the value recorded against the textbox control and records it against the device data type PROD_ORDER.

+## MESRedirect - Add a button the the Output screen to redirect to a specific URL

+This adds a button captioned "Clever Dynamics" to the Output screen immediately before "Notes".

+When the button is clicked the Azure portal is instructed to redirect to https://www.cleverdynamics.com.

+MESRedirect.codeunit.al/RedirectButtonOnAfterBuildPage() is a subscriber to 'OnAfterBuildPage2' in MES Management.
+This allows us to add the button to the screen.

+MESRedirect.codeunit.al/RedirectOnBeforeGetNextActivity() is a subscriber to 'OnBeforeGetNextActivity' in MES Activity Management.
+This code executes when the button is clicked.